Bartvds/demo-travis-gh-pages/README.md

 Using this you can automate exporting documentation for your project or publish any other static site you build with Grunt.

 The build triggers after every commit to the specified branch, and will also re-publish your site after you merge a Pull Request or after using the code editor on github.com.
-This is a simple form of *continuous integration*.
+This is a simple form of *continuous deployment*.

 This example uses Grunt but most of the information is valid for other task runners, except you'd need to find a plugin that can use an OAuth token to push content to github.